Data Validation

 • The data load is not successful for any other reason.

 Administrators can specify who should receive data version emails in the mailing list.
-To add or remove individuals from the email notification list, open the studio experience and click Settings > Mailing List on the global navigation bar.
+To add or remove individuals from the email notification list, open Studio and click Settings > Mailing List on the global navigation bar.
 For more information, see Manage the Mailing List.

 Alerts and issues